 Choline is even more important for pregnant women, and they need it in much larger quantities.
 They should ingest at least 930mg choline per day, which is equal to 6 to 8 egg yolks.

-In addition to the fact that it is of key importance for normal development of the foetus, and so it can help prevent abnormal development of the foetus; during research conducted in 2012, it was found that mothers ingesting 930mg choline during pregnancy gave birth to healthier children with “better” nervous system than those, who received only 480mg choline.
+In addition to the fact that it is of key importance for the normal development of the foetus, and so it can help prevent abnormal development of the foetus; during research conducted in 2012, it was found that mothers ingesting 930mg choline during pregnancy gave birth to healthier children with “better” nervous system than those, who received only 480mg choline.
 “Better” nervous system means that the stress level of both the placenta and of the foetus decreased during the pregnancy (CRH, cortisol), and several months after they were born they possessed a better “stress system” (e.g. better functioning HPA axis, better feedback).
 When such infants with better “stress system” reach adulthood, they will be better protected against numerous illnesses, including insulin resistance, hypertension and all stress-related diseases, as the susceptibility to stress is greatly determined by the quality of the HPA axis established upon birth (it is known that premature babies will become adults much more susceptible to stress and insulin resistance).

 It is also an interesting observation (on behalf of Weston Price), that also primitive, natural people provide nutrition richer in choline to mothers during pregnancy and breastfeeding.

-So, by ensuring that you ingest at least 930mg choline at least during the third trimester, you make the first and probably the most important step to becoming more balanced adults.
+So, by ensuring that you ingest at least 930mg of choline at least during the third trimester, you make the first and probably the most important step to becoming more balanced adults.
 In addition, it presumable prevents preeclampsia during pregnancy, as the reason for that is the high CRH level of the placenta, which can be reduced by taking choline.
 This research is also interesting because mothers and their children taking 930mg choline per day showed significant positive changes in comparison with a group of mothers also ingesting relatively high quantity: 480mg per day.
 During the research project choline chloride, i.e. choline salt was used (in both groups 380mg choline came from nutrition, whereas in one group +100mg choline came from choline chloride and +550mg in the other).

-This is why there is 900mg choline in the GAL+ Prenatal, in form of choline salt, similarly to the research.
-The right amount is 900mg because few people eat 3 egg yolks every day, which would be equal to choline ingested in food, as in case of the 380mg referred to in the research, and so is sufficient for them, too (anyone ingests 30 mg though, and so the 930mg found necessary in the research is ensured also without egg yolk and liver).
+This is why there is 900mg of choline in the GAL+ Prenatal, in form of choline salt, similar to the research.
+The right amount is 900mg because few people eat 3 egg yolks every day, which would be equal to choline ingested in food, as in the case of the 380mg referred to in the research, and so is sufficient for them, too (anyone ingests 30 mg though, and so the 930mg found necessary in the research is ensured also without egg yolk and liver).
 Those, who eat much liver/egg are not to worry, either, because 2000 mg or even more can be safely consumed on daily basis.

 One of the relevant quality indicators of choline salts (and all other ingredients with choline content, such as choline bitartrate, etc.) is the so-called main content, which is considered to be normal up to 10 ppm.
 The main content of the ingredient we use is typically one-tenth of this value (1 ppm).